Dahire100/kkw-CS-Notes/README.md

 This repository is designed to help students by providing notes, past question papers, and study materials for Computer Science and Engineering courses at KKE College.

 **Important! ✨**
 This repository aims to support students in learning and academic growth.
-It includes comprehensive reading materials and assignments, but students are encouraged to actively engage with these resources for the best learning outcome.
+It includes comprehensive reading materials and assignments, but students are encouraged to actively engage with these resources for the best learning outcome.📚💻🎓

 ## Semester Details
 - [Sem 1](#sem-1)